 Field journals are used to note observations of the natural world.

 Participants are responsible for providing their own drawing materials.
 We encourage students to have a dedicated sketchbook for this class and can provide links to recommendations.
 Drawing materials might include pencils, pens, colored pencils, markers, or whatever you have on hand that you would like to use.

 Art & Science will be led by Hara Wolz, back for her 5th summer leading the program.

 Cary's Fall 2015 artist-in-residence, Hara Woltz is an environmental artist and scientist that uses a variety of media to address the destruction and conservation of ecological systems.
 Her solo and collaborative projects investigate the complex relationships between humans and other living organisms.
 Field research is integral to the creation of her work.
 Informed through direct immersion, she documents, questions, and mitigates the impacts of human constructs—perceived and concrete—on the environment and its inhabitants.

-Hara has worked on a variety of ecological and habitat design projects throughout the world, including the Asia Trail at the National Zoological Park in Washington, DC, habitat restoration for native species on the North Island of New Zealand, giant tortoise and albatross habitat assessment and restoration in the Galápagos, and bio-cultural resilience in the Solomon Islands.
+Hara's art works reside in a number of private and corporate collections, and she has exhibited in spaces ranging from Sotheby's to Storm King Art Center.
+She has worked on a variety of ecological and habitat design projects throughout the world, including the Asia Trail at the National Zoological Park in Washington, DC, habitat restoration for native species on the North Island of New Zealand, giant tortoise and albatross habitat assessment and restoration in the Galápagos, and bio-cultural resilience in the Solomon Islands.
 Her work has also appeared in a variety of publications, including ORION, Biological Conservation, Popular Science, and Landscape Architecture Magazine.